redlibrarian/redlibrarian.github.io/_posts/2016-07-16-precarity-and-capital.markdown

 of surplus value lies at the heart of capitalism.
 In order to remain competitive and to constantly maintain profits, the capitalist must always seek to increase the proportion of surplus-value time to the time he is paying for in wages.
-If a worker paid $100 per 8 hour work day (the cost of maintaining the worker in her standard of living), and puts $100 worth of value into the product in 4 hours, then the remaining 4 hours provides free value to the capitalist (i.e. the capitalist gets $100 for
+If a worker is paid $100 per 8 hour work day (the cost of maintaining the worker in her standard of living), and puts $100 worth of value into the product in 4 hours, then the remaining 4 hours provides free value to the capitalist (i.e. the capitalist gets $100 for